ADA-GWU/a2-digital-image-and-color-spaces-tmehtiyev2019/README.md

 ### Output Image:
 ![Output Image](outputs/similar_colors_highlighted.jpg)

-Explanation: The output image highlights areas within the input image that closely match the color `[12, 17, 18]`, with a threshold of 20.
+Explanation: The output image highlights areas within the input image that closely match the color `[12, 17, 18]` (black lines in the objects), with a threshold of 20.